jonnilundy/wedeploy.com/ui/src/pages/docs/auth/getting-started.md

 <aside>

 All WeDeploy projects use a consistant file structure and configuration files to deploy apps with Git or GitHub.
-Learn more on our <strong><a href="/docs/intro/how-it-works.html">How It Works Page</a></strong>.
+Learn more on our <strong><a href="/docs/intro/deploying.html">Deploying Page</a></strong>.

 </aside>